Join Us & Get Wine 101 Course 75% Off

 Fruit-forward Alternatives to Cabernet Sauvignon

-Wine Keywords: Supple, black fruit, opulent, round, velvet, mocha, plum… If these words sing to your wine drinking sensibilities check out the following alternatives to Cabernet Sauvignon.
+Wine Keywords: Supple, black fruit, opulent, round, velvet, mocha, and plum.
+If these words sing to your wine-drinking sensibilities, check out the following alternatives to Cabernet Sauvignon.

 2. Nero D’Avola from Sicily

-Sicily’s great wine red grape Nero D’Avola has so much potential and, for the price, you’ll find it’s worth checking out.
+Sicily’s Nero D’Avola offers exceptional value and is worth exploring.
 The grape often has black fruit characteristics and chalky tannins.
-Nero D’Avola will frequently be blended with other grapes such as Syrah, or the other local red Frappato, which makes the wine taste lighter but have a longer finish.
+Nero D’Avola is frequently blended with other grapes, such as Syrah or the other local red, Frappato, which makes the wine taste lighter but have a longer finish.

 3. Touriga Nacional from Portugal

 Portuguese dry red wines are becoming more and more available.
-Touriga Nacional is a black grape that’s traditionally used in making Port but when produced in a dry style it takes on flavors very similar to Cabernet Sauvignon.
-Some of the best Portuguese dry reds include Touriga Nacional mixed with several of the other local varieties.
+Touriga Nacional is a black grape traditionally used in making Port, but when produced in a dry style, it takes on flavors very similar to Cabernet Sauvignon.
+Some of the best Portuguese dry reds include Touriga Nacional mixed with several other local varieties.
 By producing blends, the flavor profiles are extended and taste more complex.
 Check out a dry red wine from the Douro Valley.

 4. Malbec-Cabernet from Argentina

-Malbec is a grape variety that puts out all its power within the first 5 seconds of tasting it.
+Malbec is a grape variety that unleashes all its power within the first five seconds of tasting.
 However, when you pair its explosive front-loaded personality with a little bit of actual Cabernet Sauvignon, the wine will sing.
-Since Argentina is home to about 90% of the world’s Malbec, you’ll find many great examples there.
+Argentina is home to about 90% of the world’s Malbec, so you’ll find many great examples there.

 Herbaceous Alternatives to Cabernet Sauvignon

-Wine Keywords: Tobacco, meaty, black pepper, bell pepper, smoke, herbs, graphite, structure… If these words sound like music to your wine drinking preferences check out the following alternatives to Cabernet Sauvignon.
+Wine Keywords: Tobacco, meaty, black pepper, bell pepper, smoke, herbs, graphite, and structure.
+If these words sound like music to your wine-drinking preferences, check out the following alternatives to Cabernet Sauvignon.

 1. Aglianico from Italy

 Aglianico grows in the southern part of Italy around Campania and Basilicata.
 You’ll find this wine to have rich tannins and a meaty flavor.
-It’s surprisingly long and complex on the palate which is what makes it such a great alternative to savory Cabernet Sauvignon.
-Seek out 6+ year old vintages where the tannins have calmed down a bit.
+It’s surprisingly long and complex on the palate, which is why it is such a great alternative to savory Cabernet Sauvignon.
+Look for vintages aged 6+ years where the tannins have softened.

 2. Lagrein from Italy